MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 In the prior task, you noticed that your Microsoft 365 trial tenant came equipped with a list of active users.
 As Holly Dickson, Adatum's Microsoft 365 Administrator, you have selected the following members of the Microsoft 365 pilot project team to assist with the initial phase of the deployment: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.

 Each user is a key member of your pilot project team.
-While their user accounts are already present in Microsoft 365, you need to configure their passwords so they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
-You will assign the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) as their user password, just as you did when you created Holly's account.
+While their user accounts are already present in Microsoft 365, you want to configure their passwords so they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
+You will assign the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) as their user password, just as you did when you created Holly's account.
 You also need to add a Microsoft 365 group that will be used in a later lab exercise.

 **IMPORTANT:** Using the same password for multiple users should obviously never be done in the real-world.
 However, we're doing it here in your training environment to simply make things easier for students as they progress through the labs.
 That being said, this task will also provide you with experience in how to change a user password.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task.
 You should be signed into Microsoft 365 as the **MOD Administrator**. <br/>

-	On the **Microsoft 365 admin center** tab, in the upper-right corner of the screen, note that it displays the MOD Administrator's name and initials.
+	On the **Microsoft 365 admin center** tab, in the upper-right corner of the screen, note that it displays the MOD Administrator's name and megaphone icon.
 The name is displayed because of the custom theme that you created in the prior lab exercise that was associated with a group of Microsoft 365 pilot project users that included the MOD Administrator.
 Keep this in mind once you log back in as Holly Dickson. <br/>

 	Select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser.
 In the **MOD Administrator** window that appears, select **Sign out.** <br/>